roscopeco/anos/docs/MemoryMap.md

 > [!NOTE]
 > From this point on, the map is the same regardless of how we were booted.
 >
-> On x86_64, ince stage 2 has exited and we're in the kernel proper, the identity
+> On x86_64, once the entrypoint has exited, and we're in the kernel proper, the identity
 > mapping of low RAM is dropped (the first 2MB physical mapping into the top 2GiB
 > is retained, and for UEFI boot we currently copy the kernel to that physical
 > space).
 >
 > On RISC-V, because we have no guarantees about physical memory, we instead keep
-> the kernel at it's load address, copy the bootloader mappings into our pagetables,
+> the kernel at its load address, copy the bootloader mappings into our pagetables,
 > and exclude `EXECUTABLE_AND_MODULES` memory regions from the PMM.

 We also create the mapping for the 128GiB reserved address space for the PMM